 Andy Dufilie is Lead Engineer and Architect of the Weave project, Senior Researcher, and Ph.D. student at UMass Lowell.
-He is an expert in ActionScript, Java, database systems, data communications, and user interfaces.
+He is an experienced developer in ActionScript, Java, C++, database systems, data communications, and user interfaces.

 Scholarly Interests: Bioinformatics, Medical Informatics

 Kat is a graduate student working towards her Ph.D. in Biomedical Engineering and Biotechnology.
 She earned her B.S. in Biology (Bioinformatics) from UMass Lowell and a Master’s Degree in Bioinformatics from Boston University.
 Subsequently she worked at Massachusetts General Hospital studying various aspects of Huntington's disease.
 In 2011, Kat re-joined the IVPR where she is pursuing her interest in visualizing trends in another, more common neurodegenerative disorder - Alzheimer's disease (AD).

 Scholarly Interests: Data Analysis, Software Engineering, and Visualization

 Franck is a Ph.D. student in the Computer Science department at UMass Lowell.
 He earned his B.S. in Math and Computer Science at UMass Lowell.
 Franck's work at the IVPR focuses on developing and using visualization and analysis tools aimed at data analysis.